epiverse-trace/epiparameter/tests/testthat/_snaps/epidist_db.md

     Message
       Returning 122 results that match the criteria (99 are parameterised).
       Use subset to filter by entry variables or single_epidist to return a single entry.
-      To retrieve the short citation for each use the 'get_citation' function Output
+      To retrieve the citation for each use the 'get_citation' function Output
       List of <epidist> objects
         Number of entries in library: 122